ganeshjadhav359/NodeJs-Nobel-prize-app/README.md

 ### Installing

-We need to first install the depedencyies for that run the below command.
+We first need to install the depedencies for that run the below command.

 ```
 npm install
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Start the app